-“INEAS is an important asset for the Tunisian Healthcare system.
+“INEAS is a valuable asset for the Tunisian Healthcare system.
 It provides decision makers, professionals and citizen with timely, rigorous and evidence-based information.
 Reaching high quality, equitable and efficient healthcare services in Tunisia, is our objective.”
-Prof. Khaled Zeghal, General Director, INEAS.
+Prof. Chokri Hammouda, General Director, INEAS.

 History and structure

 INEAS is a national authority under the auspices of the Ministry of Health, funded by the Tunisian government.
-As an independent and not-for-profit agency, INEAS works with health care decision makers, professionals, scientific societies and other parties in the health sector to improve quality and efficiency of care delivered to patients through its 4 four inter-related missions.
-In addition to the accreditation of healthcare organizations, INEAS was created to promote the use of cost-effectiveness analysis and evidence-based medicine for decision-making in healthcare.
+As an independent and not-for-profit agency, INEAS works with health care decision makers, professionals, scientific societies, universities and other stakeholders in the health sector to improve the quality and efficiency of care delivered to patients through its four inter-related missions.
+In addition to the accreditation of healthcare organizations, the production of clinical practice guidelines and care pathways, INEAS was created to promote the use of health technology assessment for an evidence-based decision-making in healthcare.

 Initially established by Decree No. 1709 of September 6, 2012, under the name of INASanté (National Authority for Accreditation in Healthcare), INEAS adopted its new name in 2018 to better reflect its mandate and to highlight HTA as one of its main missions.